A New Wave in Robotics: Survey on Recent mmWave Radar Applications in Robotics: Acknowledgements

 Like all sensors, radar has many distinct challenges that must be accounted for when developing new solutions.
 Radar has many unique noise characteristics from spurious returns throughout the sensor range, to more complicated speckle noise, and multi-path reflections creating repeated returned signals from a single object.
 An example of several of these characteristic phenomena are shown in \figref{fig:noise}.

 While cluster-based filtering algorithms such as \ac{DBSCAN} \cite{ester1996density}, \ac{OPTICS} \cite{ankerst1999optics}, and the \ac{CFAR} \cite{nitzberg1972constant} help alleviate speckle noise and spurious reflections, they also require precise tuning to individual hardware and antenna patterns.
 Developing algorithms robust to the specific noise characteristics of radar is key to robotics applications.
-We briefly detail common types of noise in this subsection so that readers can understand how to avoid it themselves, and note many of the proposed methods contained in this survey address the drawbacks of radar in novel ways.
+We briefly detail common types of noise encountered in radar systems and expose later on in this survey a host of novel methods designed to mitigate its effects.